Fake-News-Capstone/fake_news_capstone/README.md

-# fake_news_capstone

-What are the goals?
-- Create a classification model that can accurately identify fake news and not-fake news articles while utilizing NLP tools like NLTK, Sentiment Analysis, and TF-IDF Vectorizer in addition to the standard data science tools.
-- Our secondary goal is to create a public web application that can be used to identify fake and not fake news.
-- After acquiring our MVP, we would like to create a deep learning model.

 # Fake News Capstone

+What is our goal?
+- Our team seeks to differentiate fake news from real news through the exploration and analysis of keywords and phrases of random news articles.
+We will utilize NLP tools and build a classification model in hopes to shed light on purposely misleading information.

-# <a name="top"></a>Fact or Fiction - README.md
+# <a name="top"></a> Fake News Capstone - README.md
 ![Fake News](Photos/fof.jpg)
 ***
 [[Project Description](#project_description)]